It’s a common complaint which is caused by a film of plaque, or bacteria, which accumulates on the teeth.

 While considered non-destructive, left untreated gingivitis can progress to periodontitis, or full blown gum disease which is the leading cause of tooth loss in adults.

-In mild cases of gingivitis, there may be no discomfort or noticeable symptoms.
+There may be no discomfort or noticeable symptoms in mild cases of gingivitis.
 However, for in more advanced cases there are specific signs and symptoms to look out for.
 These include:

 There are two main categories of gingival diseases: